mnick/scikit-tensor/README.md

 scikit-tensor
 =============

 scikit-tensor is a Python module for multilinear algebra and tensor factorizations.
+Currently, scikit-tensor supports basic tensor operations such as folding/unfolding, tensor-matrix and tensor-vector products as well as the following tensor factorizations:

+* Canonical / Parafac Decomposition
+* Tucker Decomposition
+* RESCAL
+* DEDICOM
+* INDSCAL

+Moreover, all operations support dense and tensors.

 Dependencies
 ------------